lucyparsons/lucyparsonslabs.com/STYLE.md

 In order to keep the LPL website looking consistent aesthetically, we use the Gem file `pxlsrt` to generate images.
 However, because command line options are not very well documented, you may have to experiment with various thresholds.

 We like both the `smart` and `kim` algorithms for generating images.
-However the defaults values need to be overwritten.
+However the default values need to be overwritten.

 ## Syntax